g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * This blog is hosted on <a href="https://www.netlify.com/">Netlify</a>, they are amazing and free for small fry.<br>

 * <a href="{{ether}}">Wire up your laptop for calls</a> (£5).
-Who knows how much of social difficulties are due to people disliking latency on your calls?
+Who knows how much social difficulty in your life is due to people disliking latency on your calls?
 Replace the cable every couple years just in case.

 * <a href="{{bose}}">Bose QuietComfort 25</a> (£150).
 Being able to turn down noise is a superpower: actual focus.
 They even made working in an open-plan office intermittently tolerable.
 They don't work _that_ well on conversations, but are excellent for humming appliances, engine roar, wind.
 Lasted 3.5 years so far.
 These are the wired ones because I resented paying an extra £100 for a transponder; I've had to replace the cable twice, 2 x £7, and probably about £20 of batteries.<br>
 _Expected lifespan_: I guess 5 years?<br>